G7 countries condemn Myanmar crackdown on protesters | DW | 23.02.2021

 The Group of 7 said Tuesday they "firmly condemn" the army's violent response to demonstrations against the February 1 coup in Myanmar.

 "Use of live ammunition against unarmed people is unacceptable.
-Anyone responding to peaceful protests with violence must be held to account," a statement from the G7 foreign ministers said.
+Anyone responding to peaceful protests with violence must be held to account," said a statement from the G7 foreign ministers.

 They also urged the military to "exercise utmost restraint and respect human rights and international law."

-Pro-democracy activists have been taking to the streets of Myanmar's cities in the weeks since the military takeover to demand the release of deposed civilian leader Aung San Suu Kyi and President Win Myint.
+Pro-democracy activists have been taking to the streets of Myanmar's cities in the weeks since the military takeover on February 1 to demand the release of deposed civilian leader Aung San Suu Kyi and President Win Myint.

 The junta, which has declared a state of emergency and pledged to hold elections within a year, has responded with force at times.